fearlesspandas/proto/ReadMe.txt

 sim's are data that have dependencies on other data via some transformation, but the transformation is not recursive (in contrast to rsims' with are recursive).
 They require you to specify their dependencies (a dataset or some combination of datasets) as well as the transformation from the dependency data.

+Their type parameter structure is as follows: sim[<datatype>,dependencyType,selfType] where selfType should always be the class extending sim, and dependencyType is the combination of the types of our data dependencies.
+The base dependencies can be any axiom,sim,or rsim

  For example, if we wanted to build a calculation with our above axiom as a dependency we would do so as follows: